October 2022 Paranal Service Mode User Satisfaction Survey

 The ESO Service Mode Questionnaire is always available on-line for users to fill in but the usual rate of return is less than 2 per month.
 However, experience shows that a targeted campaign focused on a single (in this case Phase 2 related) aspect results in many more survey completions.

-A total of 248 responses were received by the deadline (some 76 of which were not fully complete), representing a 32.7% return rate.
-This is 50% higher than in 2020 and is the third highest value since September 2016 (see the figure below).
+A total of 150 responses were received by the deadline (some 42 of which were not fully complete), representing a 21.7% return rate (low, but within 1-sigma of the mean of the previous 8 surveys).

 Interactive Figure Features